Approach

 Source: Stanford HAI, 2025

 14. Training GPT-4 cost $78 million.
 Google's Gemini Ultra is estimated at $191 million.
-These numbers matter because they explain why only a handful of companies can build frontier models.
-But using those models is a completely different cost equation, and that cost is falling fast.
+These numbers explain why only a handful of companies can build frontier models.
+Using those models is a completely different cost equation, and that cost is falling fast.

 Source: Stanford HAI, 2025

-15. AI model costs dropped by 500x in 18 months while capabilities improved.
-Kai-Fu Lee highlighted this as one of the most underappreciated dynamics in AI.
+15. AI model costs dropped 500x in 18 months while capabilities improved.
+Kai-Fu Lee calls this one of the most underappreciated dynamics in AI.
 The models get better while getting cheaper.
-In most industries, quality and cost move in the same direction.
-In AI, they are moving in opposite directions.
+In most industries, quality and cost move together.
+In AI, they move in opposite directions.

 Source: Kai-Fu Lee, 2024